VerwimpEli/project_wit/cpp/README.md

 be used.
 Details are the same as the main program.

 The **time_main_(umf)** programs run one iteration of the main programs and record the time needed to solve one FVM calculation, one adjoint calculation and one MMA optimization step.
+Have the same options as main programs, but the first (`max_iterations`) is ignored.

 ### Tests